'Passenger traffic to resume to pre-Covid levels’ - RTHK

 Share this story facebook

-The Director of Immigration, Benson Kwok, on Sunday said that as of Saturday, 980,000 mainland visitors had entered Hong Kong during the Golden Week holiday, which was about 35 percent more than the same period last year.
+Director of Immigration, Benson Kwok, on Sunday said that as of Saturday, 980,000 mainland visitors had entered Hong Kong during the Golden Week holiday, which was about 35 percent more than the same period last year.

 Speaking on a radio programme, Kwok said more than 221,000 mainland visitors entered Hong Kong on October 1, when the holiday began.

 "The operation at the border control points remained smooth despite receiving a large amount of mainland visitors.
 It was busier at Lo Wu, Lok Ma Chau and Shenzhen Bay Port.
-The immigration department has been making use of technology, which included the e-channels.
+The Immigration Department has been making use of technology, which included the e-channels.
 The e-channels played a great part in speeding up passenger flow.
 The department has installed a total of 765 e-channels at all ports," Kwok said.

 He said as of Sunday, the highest passenger traffic recorded this year was on August 25, when more than 1.21 million people used the immigration ports.